Weir ‘outstanding’ again after rare double Ofsted inspection

 The watchdog accepted complaints about the provisional result and dispatched a fresh inspection team to conduct another visit in July.
 This resulted in ‘outstanding’ judgments across the board.

-Changes to judgments under the moderation process are rare.
-There hasn’t been an instance of this happening in FE since 2022-23, according to Ofsted’s annual reports.
+Changes to judgments under the moderation process are rare – it hasn’t happened in FE since 2022-23, according to Ofsted’s annual reports.

 Weir Training director Julie Ridley said: “The inspection process was unusual; we received two visits.
 The initial visit in May 2025 was confirmed as ‘incomplete with unsecure judgments’.